-For early-stage employees, such financing can help them vest their share options in a more tax-efficient way.
-For those who are already shareholders, it gives access to liquidity while remaining invested in the company.
-The institutional investors gain exposure to a universe of private companies without having to buy in as a pure equity player.
+This approach can help early-stage employees vest their options in a more tax-efficient way.
+It also gives those who already hold shares access to liquidity while remaining invested in the company.

-If you can exercise your option while the company is still private, at a lower valuation, you become a shareholder and you get a tax basis in the stock.
-All the future gains are taxed at half that rate, so you end up maximising the value of the equity position.
+- For an early-stage employee, having the power to exercise your option at a lower valuation while the company is still private allows you to become a shareholder with a tax basis in the stock.
+You then maximize the value of the equity position, because all future gains are taxed at half that rate.